enkidevs/curriculum/linux/user-and-file-management/linux-intro/linux-common-terminology.md

 Let's go over a few terms that you'll see a lot in this course.

-A **command** is just a piece of text that you type into the **terminal**.
-Think of this as an instruction that you give to your computer.
+Linux comes with an improved version of the shell, which is called **bash**[1].
+From now on, we'll be using these terms interchangeably.

 Sometimes you might type some commands which are restricted.
 That's where the **root user** comes in.
 It's the unique admin user, with superpowers.
 Unsurprisingly, it's also called the **superuser**.

 The **package manager** removes the tedious process of installing or uninstalling apps.
 Think of a **package** as being an app.

-The main part of the terminal that reads the commands and executes them is called a **shell**

-Linux comes with an improved version of the shell, which is called **bash**[1] (**Bourne-Again SHell**).
-From now on, we'll be using these terms interchangeably.

-> **Note:** as with all the skills in the app, if you want to access more advanced or specific content at any time, **feel free to use the *Skill Map* tab** to jump to the workouts most relevant for you.
+> 💡 As with all the skills in the app, if you want to access more advanced or specific content at any time, **feel free to use the *Skill Map* tab** to jump to the workouts most relevant for you.

 ---
 ## Practice

-Commands are typed into the ??? and processed by the ???.

-* terminal
-* shell
-* package manager
-* superuser manager

----
-## Revision

 The **root user** is also called the ???.